evanvale/Evans-Airwindows-Linux-Plugin-Updater/README.md

 - Downloads the latest Airwindows Consolidated plugin release from GitHub
 - Verifies checksums when available
-- Extracts and overwrites both .clap and VST formats with newest version
+- Extracts and overwrites .clap plugin with newest version
 - Handles multiple plugin directory locations
 - Has fallbacks for all tools, so it should work on almost any Linux distro